Carloss404/Google-Analytics/Dive Deeper Into GA4 Data And Reports.md

 ## Use Key Events to Grow Your Business

-**Google Analytics conversions are now key events** Previously, important events that were marked as conversions in Google Analytics were measured differently from how Google Ads conversions are measured, leading to discrepancies between Google Ads and Google Analytics.
+**Google Analytics conversions are now key events:**
+Previously, important events that were marked as conversions in Google Analytics were measured differently from how Google Ads conversions are measured, leading to discrepancies between Google Ads and Google Analytics.
 From now on, events that measure actions that are important to the success of your business are called *key events.* These key events, when shared with Google Ads, will be considered conversions, facilitating more accurate performance measurement of ad campaigns and enabling better-informed marketing decisions.

-**Measure and visualize different interactions happening on your website or app** Google Analytics allows you to identify and measure specific interactions on your website or app through events.
+**Measure and visualize different interactions happening on your website or app:**
+Google Analytics allows you to identify and measure specific interactions on your website or app through events.
 Key events, such as signing up for a newsletter or making a purchase, are particularly crucial as they represent valuable interactions that can be easily measured across various report in Google Analytics.

-**Use key events to create conversions to maximize your overall strategy** By using key events to create conversions, you can track and analyze the performance of your ad campaigns, understand their impact on business value, and optimizing bidding strategies in Google Ads.
+**Use key events to create conversions to maximize your overall strategy:**
+By using key events to create conversions, you can track and analyze the performance of your ad campaigns, understand their impact on business value, and optimizing bidding strategies in Google Ads.

 ### Module Questions